spsujoy007/Quiz-of-coder-9/README.md

 4. Rechart

 # About site
 "This is a quiz site for all programmers.
 It's help you to improve your coding challenges.
 This is make for fun. [quiz-of-coder]".
 This site is fully responsible for all devices.
 It's a user friendly website.
-This site is make by [sujoy_paul] - email: sujoypaul728@gmail.com
+#### This site is make by "SUJOY PAUL" - Email: sujoypaul728@gmail.com

 ![Learning Programming with full focus-](https://github.githubassets.com/images/modules/open_graph/github-octocat.png)